wkumari/draft-wkumari-dnsop-extended-error/README.md

-   One author also wants to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if he can get away with this in an RFC!)
+   One author also wants to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if he can get away with this in an RFC!).
 Another author would like to thank the band "Mushroom Infectors".
 This was funny at the time we wrote it, but we cannot remember why...

 8. References

 8.1.
 Normative References

+Kumari, et al.            Expires July 18, 2020                [Page 12]

+Internet-Draft       draft-ietf-dnsop-extended-error        January 2020

    [I-D.ietf-dnsop-serve-stale]
               Lawrence, D., Kumari, W., and P. Sood, "Serving Stale Data